johnvuko/JTCalendar/README.md

 ```

+For more informations about how organize events by date see the Example project.

 ### Switch to week view

 If you want see just one week at time you can switch when you want between the weekMode.